Counties Manukau Health Needs Assessment & Service Co-ordination (NASC)

 Information for clients

 - The Privacy Act, Patients Code of Rights and interRAI information will be discussed with you on the Needs Assessor's first visit and they will need to obtain your consent for the assessment.
-Please ensure that all dogs are restrained when expecting the Needs Assessor and that any hazards are identified to the Needs Assessor prior to their visit.
+Please ensure that all dogs are restrained when expecting the Needs Assessor to visit and that any hazards are identified to the Needs Assessor prior to their visit.

 The NASC process consists of: